๐ŸŒฐ Ohio Eviction Notice Laws

 Personal Delivery (Preferred)

 Hand the notice directly to the tenant in person.
-This provides the strongest proof of service and is always the preferred method.
+Provides the strongest proof of service.
 Keep a record of when, where, and how the notice was delivered.

 2